nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/readme.md

 # OS101 Module 4: Open Code

-**WELCOME TO OPEN SCIENCE 101: OPEN CODE**
+**Welcome to Open Science 101: Open Code**

-## Module Description
+## About This Module

-### Open Code

 This module focuses on the practice and application of open code as part of the open science workflow.
 It provides a 'how to' process that follows the code development lifecycle and "Use, Make, Share" framework.
 Some of the key topics discussed include: benefits and limitations of open code, how to discover and assess code, considerations and methods for programming following open principles, and finally when and how to share your code.

 ### Module Learning Objectives